uschtwill/rails_rss_aggregator/CONTRIBUTING.md

 If you just find something buggy or would like to comment on the code, you can also just do that via the issues page.
 If you're going that route please provide as many information as you can (software-versions, screenshots, error-messages etc.).

 ## Submitting changes
 * Please write clear and concise log messages for your commits.
 * Try to comment your code where possible.
+(So far we haven't really done this ourselves, but I guess it would be a good idea to start doing so.)
 * We will try to get back to you asap, but it might take a day or two.
 * Be sure to finish your implementation properly before doing a Pull Request.
 Make commits of logical units.
 * Consider starting the commit message with an applicable emoji (I stole this from [here](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) :D ):